leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 > _Written by @leohhhn, August 10th 2023_

-In this tutorial we will enter the world of `Gno.Land`, and build our own smart contract using the `Gno` programming language. `Gno` is an interpreted version of `Go` that shares 99% of the functionality with Go, allowing us to write blockchain-specific code in a secure, battle-tested language that many developers already have in their skillset.
+In this tutorial, we will enter the world of `Gno.Land`, and build our own smart contract using the `Gno` programming language. `Gno` is an interpreted version of `Go` that shares 99% of the functionality with Go, allowing us to write blockchain-specific code in a secure, battle-tested language that many developers already have in their skill set.

 We will go over what Gno.Land is, and how you can use the full potential of `Gno` to build secure blockchain applications in a familiar blockchain language.